rows/automata/README.md

 </p>

 # Automata
-A dart package to implement Finite State Machines and State Charts following [SCXML](https://www.w3.org/TR/scxml) specification.
+A dart package to create Finite State Machines and State Charts following [SCXML](https://www.w3.org/TR/scxml) specification.

 The main highlights of automata are:
 - Declarative and type-based